jcjollant/gakneeboard/FunctionalTest.md

    * Remove last 4 freq from Radio Flows
  * switch to page 2, reload
  * (Page1) Check content matches list above
+## Authentication
+ * Sign In w/ Google => Should succeed => User name should show in sign in button
+ * Feedback should give the follow up option
+ * Sign Out => User name should be removed

 ## Throurough test
   * Reset + No should not reset tiles
   * Demo + No should not load demo tiles
   * Check warning layout
+  * Send Feedback, test "Do No Send" closes the window
+  * Send Feeback, try to send authenticated without follow up => DB should show null
+  * Airport, check headings 16 enrty=292 midfield=67 34 entry=202 midfield=67